codingteam/icfpc-2014/README.md

 Ghost code included is taken from sample because we haven't still managed to make our own ghost :(

-(Ghost walker sample placed in the `ghc` branch but it was ready to late to be submitted.)
+(Ghost walker sample placed in the `ghc` branch but it was ready too late to be submitted.)

 Building the project